kennypeng15/kennypeng15.github.io/content/About/Bio.md

 ---

 ## Work Experience
-(more about my work experience and what I did, especially for current positions, will come later)

 ### Internships
 In the summer of 2019, I was a software engineering intern at Virtual Radiologic (vRad), a teleradiology company in Eden Prairie, MN.